Denys88/rl_games/README.md

 * I used default environment settings with difficulty level 7
 * No curriculum, just baseline PPO
 * Didn't use state for Critic, just agent observations for both critic and actor
-* Most results are significantly better and faster than QMIX, MAVEN or QTRAN
+* Most results are significantly better and faster than QMIX (https://arxiv.org/pdf/1902.04043.pdf), MAVEN(https://arxiv.org/pdf/1910.07483.pdf) or QTRAN
 * Ofcourse sample efficiency is not that good as in off-policy methods
 * No hyperparameter search
 * 4 frames + conv1d actor-critic network